-Going on an Ayahuasca journey by yourself would be kind of like traveling to an unfamiliar city, getting off the bus and hoping you wind up in the right neighborhood.
-It’s certainly been done but for most people finding a qualified shaman may be a better route.
 Finding a qualified shaman or practitioner in Canada or the Amazon may take a bit of research.
-If you are contemplating a Canadian ceremony you also need to understand that Ayahuasca is illegal in Canada
+If you are contemplating a Canadian ceremony you also need to understand that Ayahuasca is illegal in Canada.

-Although there are people who undertake Ayahuasca ceremonies by themselves or in groups without a qualified shaman, it’s not the recommended practice.
-Experience with the medicine is a key parameter.
-There’s just too many things that can happen in a ceremony where you’re really going to wish you were with a qualified shaman.
-While Ayahuasca does work directly with you in a ceremony – it is very much a “one-on-one” experience – a shaman really should be a prime consideration for anyone contemplating “the work.”
+Our recommendation is that it’s much better to engage in your first ceremony with someone who has experience with the medicine.
+There’s just too many things that can happen in a ceremony where you may wish you were with someone with experience.
+While Ayahuasca does work directly with you in a ceremony – it is very much a “one-on-one” experience – a qualified facilitator should really be a prime consideration for anyone contemplating “the work.”

 While a shaman is certainly recommended, people do come to the medicine in their own way.
 If financial considerations or other impediments are keeping you from a ceremony with a qualified shaman, some people will undertake the journey by themselves or with a group.
 If you fall into this category at least try to find an experienced group of people to sit with.
 An Ayahuasca ceremony is not to be taken lightly.

 The primary purpose of the shaman is to “hold the space” for people in the ceremony.
-This simply means that the shaman has enough experience to keep you safe on your journey.
-You are going to a world that is vastly different than the “physical” world and there is no road map.
+This simply means that the shaman has enough experience to keep you safe on your journey, both physically and spiritually.
+You are going to a world that is vastly different than the “physical” world you are familiar with.
 Qualified shamans may also be powerful healers and work directly with the Ayahuasca spirit and other plant spirits in a healing ceremony.
-This is mainly accomplished through the Icaros that the Shaman sings in ceremony and through other healing techniques.

-Shamans direct the healing energies of the plant spirits and open you up to a deeper, more profound experience.
+Shamans are known to direct the healing energies of the plant spirits and open you up to a deeper, more profound experience.
 Most good shamans have had a major apprenticeship – a minimum of 5 or 6 years or more and preferably decades of experience.
-The shamans we recommend at Ani Nii Shobo fit this criteria with individual shamans with 35+ years of experience.

-If you’re just starting on the journey, you may want to contact our recommended shamans at Ani Nii Shobo and Suipino in Peru.
-Or you may be able to get recommendations from Ayahuasca social media groups found in Canada and around the world.
-Search Facebook, Meetup.com or use other social media platforms to find experienced people who can recommend centers.
+If you’re just starting on the journey, you may be able to get recommendations from Ayahuasca social media groups found in Canada and around the world.
+Search Facebook, Meetup.com or use other social media platforms to find experienced people who can recommend centers or practitioners.
 Do your research before making a decision.

 As well, there are others ways to experience the medicine other than a traditional Amazonian shaman.
 Many different types of ceremonies including entire religions have sprung up around Ayahuasca.
 But the best advice for anyone contemplating an Ayahuasca ceremony is to find an experienced practitioner or group of people with solid credentials.
 Trust your instincts when choosing someone.